 Sheet/Towel Reuse Program: This is not very original, and thankfully many hotels have something similar in place.
 It is something that guests are very familiar with and are comfortable participating in.
 It is also an easy way for them to help conserve while they are visiting with us.

 Laundry: Our laundry detergent is also from Santec.
 They reuse their 15-gallon drums instead of throwing away all that plastic!
 We fill our washing machines and dryers with full loads.
 When possible we use cold water to wash instead of hot.
 The laundry soap contains no phosphorous.
 All of our Washers & Dryers are the most efficient on the market!

 Energy Efficient Vacuums: Recently we needed to replace some of our old vacuum’s.
 Our green team decided the new ones we purchased would be “The Sanitaire” by Electorlux.
 This Vacuum has earned certificates for its environmental friendliness, including approval for “green cleaning” from the Carpet and Rug Institute and Leadership in Energy and Environment Design (LEED) Program.

-If you have any suggestions, please call our Head of Housekeeping at (800) 582-5540 or send an email [email protected] Attn: Heather.
+If you have any suggestions, please call our Head of Housekeeping at (800) 582-5540 or send an email to [email protected] Attn: Housekeeping.

 Eco-Friendly Lighting at Golden Arrow

 Green Purchasing – A Thoughtful Advance for Hospitality

 In 2005 we switched all of our paper products (both back of the house and promotional materials) to 100% recycled content.
 Since then we have pledged to rank “greenness” of a product right up there with cost when we factor in which products to purchase.
 We are glad to report that it is getting easier every year to find the products that we need to run a resort.
 From the carpeting in our rooms to the pens we use at the desk, each item has been chosen based, at least in part, on how green it is.
 Recently we have added new amenity trays, ice buckets, and garbage cans to the guest rooms that are made out of bamboo, a sturdy and renewable resource.
 We also purchased new pens for our rooms this year.
 They are made in the USA from environmentally friendly biodegradable Corn Resin!
 We love finding new materials.

 Supporting Green Initiatives